Eric Gill: Ditchling Village 1907–1913

-In 1907, Gill moved with his family to Sopers, a house in the village of Ditchling in Sussex, which would later become the centre of an artists' community inspired by Gill.
-Although by April 1908 Gill had established a workshop in Ditchling and dissolved his business partnership with Lawrence Christie, he continued to spend considerable amounts of time in London visiting clients and delivering lectures, while his wife Ethel organised their household and smallholding in Sussex.
-In London, Gill would stay at his old lodgings in Lincoln's Inn with his brother Max or with his sister Gladys and Ernest Laughton, her future husband.
+In 1907 Gill moved with his family to Sopers, a house in the village of Ditchling in Sussex, which would later become the centre of an artists' community inspired by Gill.
+Although by April 1908 Gill had established a workshop in Ditchling and dissolved his business partnership with Lawrence Christie, he continued to spend time in London visiting clients and delivering lectures while his wife, Ethel, organised their household and smallholding in Sussex.
+In London Gill would stay at his old lodgings in Lincoln's Inn with his brother Max or with his sister Gladys and Ernest Laughton, her future husband.
 Gill continued to concentrate on lettering and inscriptions for stonework and employed a pupil for his signwriting business.
-He also began to use wood engraving techniques for his book illustration work, notably for a 1907 edition of Homer for Count Kessler.
+He also began to use wood-engraving techniques for his book illustration work, including a 1907 edition of Homer for Count Kessler.

 Late in 1909 Gill decided to become a sculptor.
 Gill had always considered himself an artisan craftsman rather than an artist.
-He rejected the usual sculpture technique of first making a model and then scaling up using a pointing machine, in favour of directly carving the final figure.
+He rejected the usual sculpture technique of first making a model and then scaling up using a pointing machine in favour of directly carving the final figure.
 His first sculptures included Madonna and Child (1910), which the art critic Roger Fry described as a depiction of "pathetic animalism", and the almost life-size work now known as Ecstasy (1911).
-The models for Ecstasy were his sister Gladys Gill and her husband Ernest Laughton.
+The models for Ecstasy were his sister Gladys Gill and her husband, Ernest Laughton.
 The incestuous relationships between Gill and Gladys that continued during their lives had already begun at this point.
 There is also some evidence, from Gill's own writings, of an incestuous relationship with Angela, another of his sisters.